Screening Tests for Diabetes Mellitus.

 (ii) Early hyperglycaemia due to rapid absorption

-(iii) Quick fall in concentration of blood glucose level due to the release of insulin.
+(iii) Quick fall in concentration of blood glucose level due

 (iv) Wrong specimen collection timing.